Posts

 Improving mental health and performance

 There is a pool of evidence that suggests strategy coaching improves employee mental health along with retention and career progression within a business.
-Strategy coaching is not a sticking plaster it is a toolkit that equips individuals to become the absolute best they can within the workplace.
-Clients like Paul who have undergone strategy coaching report a positive impact on their confidence at work along with an up lift in their perceived personal effectiveness.
+Strategy coaching is not a sticking plaster over a problem, it is a toolkit that equips individuals to become the absolute best they can within the workplace.
+Clients like Paul who have undergone strategy coaching report a positive impact on their confidence at work along with an up-lift in their perceived personal effectiveness.
 This positive feedback is also supported by their immediate line managers as they reflect on the impact of strategy coaching on their team members.
 You will be pleased to know this was also the case for Paul’s line manager.

 “The coaching I received around task management has helped me keep my job and improved work to the point where I was able to go for promotion to the next level.
 This has been a complete lifesaver for me, it’s helped me to do the thing I love without fear of making mistakes.”